DiegoZoracKy/magicli/README.md

 Note: **stdin** and **before** must always return *args*, and **after** must always return *result*, as these values will be passed in for the next function in the pipeline.

+If needed, a more thorough guide about this section can be found at [cliss](https://github.com/DiegoZoracKy/cliss) (as this is the module under the hood to handle that)

 A full featured use of the module would look like:

 ```javascript